pongrut/RoboND-Home-Service-Robot/writeup.md

 ### Summary
-The add_makers node simulates a virtual object at the pick-up zone, and the pick_objects assign the first goal to pick up location by publishing goal to /move_base_simple/goal topic.
-The Global Planner will calculate the safe path for the robot.
-During the traveling unknown obstacle shown up in the Rolling Window, the Local Planner will reroute the robot's new route to move.
+The **add_makers** node simulates a virtual object at the pick-up zone, and the **pick_objects** node assign the first goal to pick up location by publishing goal to /move_base_simple/goal topic.
+The **Global Planner** will calculate the safe path for the robot.
+During the traveling unknown obstacle shown up in the Rolling Window, the **Local Planner** will reroute the robot's new route to move.

-In the meantime, add_makers reading robot moving status from ROS Params when robot arrived at pick up zone add_makers node will remove the virtual object, and then pick_objects node assigns the second goal to the drop off zone.
+In the meantime, **add_makers** node reading robot moving status from ROS Params when robot arrived at pick up zone **add_makers** node will remove the virtual object, and then **pick_objects** node assigns the second goal to the drop off zone.
 When the robot arrived, the drop-off zone add_makers will display the virtual object as successfully delivered, Fig 8. shows all the flow and activities of the Home Service Robot.

 ![navigation_stack](./images/rosgraph_active.png)
 Figure 8.
 Project Active Computation Graph (click see large image):